ucancprem/Weather-Application/README.md

  `git clone https://github.com/ucancprem/Weather-Application.git`

-2) use `cd` command and navigate into folder "Weather-Application" (directory containing pom.xml)
+2) use `cd Weather-Application` command and navigate into folder "Weather-Application" (directory containing pom.xml)

 3) use `mvn compile` to compile the project (you can run this command from git bash or command prompt)